Uber has been accused of making it impossible for drivers to claim sick pay during coronavirus quarantine

 The official UK government advice for anyone who suspects they might have the virus is to self-isolate immediately, and not go to the doctor or hospital unless absolutely necessary.
 This means drivers won’t necessarily obtain a formal diagnosis or obtain the documentation necessary to claim sick pay.

 It’s possible Uber might fine-tune its approach to coronavirus sick pay in different markets.
-Business Insider has approached Uber for comment.
+Uber did not comment on the UPHD’s statement directly when approached by Business Insider, but a spokesman said:

+“We are supporting drivers and couriers who are diagnosed with COVID-19 or placed in quarantine by a public health authority.
+Drivers and couriers in these situations will receive compensation for a period of up to 14 days.
+This has already begun in some markets and we are working to implement mechanisms to do this worldwide.
+We believe this is the right thing to do.”

 UPHD chair James Farrar – a former Uber driver who successfully sued the company for better rights – criticized the firm.
 “If Uber can’t provide sick pay and respect the legal right of drivers to earn at least the minimum wage even during this time of pandemic, then when can we ever trust them to do the right thing?” he said in a statement.